yishibakaien/idle-state/README.md

 ```

 it will get `false` while browser trigger event [`scroll`, `keydown`, `touchmove`, `touchstart`, `click`] by default, you can config `options.events`,
-which will merge default `options.events`
+which will replace default `options.events`

 # demo